srkuleo/noteset/README.md

 # NoteSet - my own app for tracking fitness results

-**Important: This is the same app as noteset_archive, I just switched from T3 to Next.js template and wanted a clean start with App Router and RSC.**
+**Important: This is the continuation of noteset_archive app with App Router, RSC and Server Actions.
+UI not optimize for a Desktop, only check on mobile or Inspect it with a mobile resolution.**

 Making this app with an idea to use it in the gym instead of a notebook.
 Still WIP, plan to finish it soon.

-Developing with intent to only use on a mobile device, so desktop responsiveness is not my priority.

 ## Future updates and plans: